Last Updated: May 2020

 - What is Cardiomyopathy?

-- Securing Life Insurance with Cardiomyopathy
+- Possible Life Insurance Table Ratings with Cardiomyopathy

 Life Insurance is Boring.
 Let’s Get To The Root Of It!
 Here are the key takeaways…

-Obtaining life insurance with cardiomyopathy is considered a high-risk medical condition in the eyes of the life insurance providers.
+Obtaining life insurance with cardiomyopathy is considered a high-risk medical condition in the eyes of life insurance providers.
 If you are approved for coverage, it will likely be at a “flat extra” charge which can raise your premiums for coverage by an average of 25% or higher.

 Can You Get Life Insurance With Cardiomyopathy?

-First and most importantly, we want to answer the most common question that arises with any individual applying for life insurance with a heart condition.
+First and most importantly, we want to answer the most common question that arises with any individual applying for life insurance with a heart condition: Can you get life insurance with cardiomyopathy?

 With cardiomyopathy, one of the most significant items the life insurance company will want to inquire about is your latest echocardiogram test.

-While this may seem easy in theory to provide, it is important that you are able to relay this information to your life insurance agent in an organized way (more on this later)
+While this may seem easy in theory to provide, it is important that you are able to relay this information to your life insurance agent in an organized way (more on this later).

 Other factors such as a family history of heart conditions and other outside factors such as smoking, weight, and blood pressure are also going to be factored into your application.